Jump to content

 Clean air plan in Mainz

-In 2003, an air quality management plan was drawn up for the first time in Mainz due to particulate matter levels exceeding the limit values.
-This plan has since been updated several times.
-Air quality management plans document the causes of limit value exceedances and include measures to reduce air pollutant emissions.
-Although the limit value for particulate matter has been complied with for years, the annual average values for nitrogen dioxide (NO2) at traffic-influenced measuring stations continue to be exceeded.
-For this reason, the state capital of Mainz, in cooperation with the State Office for the Environment, has updated the valid clean air and action plan with the aim of defining measures to reduce nitrogen dioxide emissions.
+In 2003, an air quality plan was drawn up for the first time in Mainz due to exceedances of the limit value for particulate matter; this plan has since been updated several times.
+Air quality plans document the causes of limit value exceedances and include measures to reduce emissions of air pollutants.
+Although the limit value for particulate matter has been met for years, the annual average levels for nitrogen dioxide (NO₂) continue to exceed the limit at traffic-influenced monitoring stations.
+For this reason, the state capital of Mainz, in cooperation with the State Office for the Environment, updated the existing Air Quality Control and Action Plan with the goal of establishing measures to reduce nitrogen dioxide emissions.

-The update of the Mainz Clean Air Plan 2016-2020, adjustment of nitrogen dioxide including a concept for a driving ban for older diesel vehicles, came into effect with the signature of Mayor Michael Ebling and publication in Amtsblatt No. 13 on April 1, 2019.
+The update to the Mainz Air Quality Plan 2016–2020, including adjustments for nitrogen dioxide and a plan for a driving ban on older diesel vehicles, took effect upon the signature of Mayor Michael Ebling and its publication in Amtsblatt No. 13 on April 1, 2019.

 The update also includes the Mainz M³ Green City Master Plan.
-M³ stands for networked, intelligent, and innovative mobility for Mainz.
-The Mainz M³ Green City Master Plan contains more than 70 individual measures in the areas of digitization and electrification of transport, networking in local public transport, promotion of cycling, and control of urban logistics with the aim of reducing nitrogen dioxide pollution in Mainz and complying with the NO2 limit value.
-The Green City Master Plan Mainz M³ was adopted by the city council in July 2018 and is part of the current update of the 2016-2020 Clean Air Plan, making it binding for the city of Mainz.
+M³ stands for connected, smart, and innovative mobility for Mainz.
+The Mainz M³ Green City Master Plan contains more than 70 individual measures in the areas of digitalization and electrification of transportation, integration within local public transit, promotion of cycling, and management of urban logistics—with the goal of reducing nitrogen dioxide pollution in Mainz and complying with the NO₂ limit value.
+The Mainz M³ Green City Master Plan was adopted by the City Council in July 2018; it is part of the current update to the 2016–2020 Clean Air Plan and is therefore binding for the City of Mainz.